17 Day Motorcycle Tour of Tunisia. Discover this incredible country with your professional tour guide. Enjoy quiet roads and unspoiled scenery

 6 hours without stops

-Taking in the rest of the Swiss Alps we make our way casually to Genoa where we will board our ferry around dinner time for the 24 hour sailing across to Tunisia.
+As we ride away from the base of the Alps we make our way casually to Genoa where we will board our ferry around dinner time for the 24/30 hour sailing across to Tunisia.
 You will be provided with a cabin and there is plenty of facilities on board.
 The crossing is usually calm as the Ligurian and Tyrrhenian sea’s are sheltered by bordering countries.
 Please ensure you pack some snacks and plenty of drinks as there may be delays and food and drink at the port may also be limited.

 Ferry departs at 18.00 – Check in 16.00